bugsnag/bugsnag-js/README.md

 exceptions in your website's JavaScript code.

-Bugsnag's JavaScript notifier is incredibly small, and has no external dependencies (not even jQuery!) so you can use it on any website.
+Bugsnag's JavaScript notifier is incredibly small, and has no external dependencies (not even jQuery!) so you can safely use it on any website.

 [Bugsnag](https://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them